roniketraut/Nepal-Premier-League-NPL-/README.md

 In the above, players in each position can be easily be seen by clicking on the buttons as well.

-The torunamen status that can be filtered by teams was created as below:
+The torunament status that can be filtered by teams was created as below:

 ![image](https://github.com/user-attachments/assets/dbdba08a-77ba-4956-88e3-6cbe5e3019c4)